automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Prosaurolophus.md

 # Prosaurolophus
-## Description: The likely ancestor of both Saurolophus and Parasaurolophus.
+## The likely ancestor of both Saurolophus and Parasaurolophus.